 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 2.6 Action: Develop, implement, and monitor MTSS resources for supporting unduplicated students who need extra/remedial support Need: Both state and local indicators show that in ELA and mathematics there is a need for intervention at Tiers 2 and 3 for our unduplicated students.
-Scope: LEA-wide The MTSS framework focuses on prevention by providing early intervention and support to students who may be at risk , such as ELs, Foster Youth, and Low Income students. will receive additional support or individualized support.
+Scope: LEA-wide The MTSS framework focuses on prevention by providing early intervention and support to students who may be at risk, such as ELs, Foster Youth, and Low Income students. will receive additional support or individualized support.
 This action meets the goals for unduplicated pupils in State and local priority areas by providing additional support including small group instruction and/or individualized support from teaching staff and para educators in areas of need identified areas of need including English/Language and mathematics.
 Professional development opportunities beyond district provided professional development is also provided to teachers and para educators to support the delivery of intervention within the MTSS framework.
 This action is provided on an LEA-wide basis due to identified academic needs of all students including unduplicated students at all elementary school sites.
-Professional development records and personnel records Local assessment data including: DIBELS STAR reading STAR math 3.2 Action: Family Engagement for unduplicated students Need: While family engagement can benefit all students, unduplicated students often require a greater degree of parental involvement and advocacy than their peers if these children are to realize school success.
-Academic performance data indicates that our students who are from lower income homes, Foster Family engagement provides an opportunity to foster relationships with families and provide guidance for support with homework and outside of school activities that promote success in school.
-This action meets the goals for unduplicated pupils by providing opportunities for families of EL students to participate in District English Language Advisory Committees (DELAC), Title I parent information nights for families of Socioeconomically Disadvantaged students and resources for Foster parents.
-Furthermore, needs Local assessment data for unduplicated students including: DIBELS STAR reading
+Professional development records and personnel records Local assessment data including: DIBELS STAR reading STAR math 3.2 Action: Family Engagement for unduplicated students Need: While family engagement can benefit all students, unduplicated students often require a greater degree of parental involvement and advocacy than their peers if these children are Family engagement provides an opportunity to foster relationships with families and provide guidance for support with homework and outside of school activities that promote success in school.
+This action meets the goals for unduplicated pupils by providing opportunities for families of EL students to participate in District English Language Advisory Committees (DELAC), Title I parent Parental participation in programs for unduplicated students (Local Data) YouthTruth Survey Local assessment data for unduplicated students including: